 MassMutual Direct Term

 MassMutual also sells term life insurance online through its subsidiary Haven Life.
-This online provider similarly uses your medical history to set rates, and it is common for healthy and younger individuals to not be required to take a medical exam or drug test at all.
-All policies sold through Haven Life are underwritten by MassMutual, but they do have some differentiating factors that you should consider.
+This online provider uses your medical history to set rates.
+Healthy, younger individuals typically don't need to take a medical exam or drug test.
+All policies sold through Haven Life are underwritten by MassMutual, but they do have some differentiating factors to consider.
 For example, Haven's InstantTerm product only offers up to $1 million in coverage immediately with no medical exam required.

 - Legacy 100